danilocgsilva/manage_local_projects/README.md

 * Database: a database project

 A normal project should hold a property, which is its url in production.

-## Environment registration

-Can be a *computer*, or a node where project data exists.
-A project can have several environments.

 ## Database credentials registration